 Granny Aching, despite being dead before Tiffany's stories begin, was the best shepherd on the Chalk and had the respect of all her neighbors.
 And might have been the greatest witch ever in terms of keeping it low-key and getting others to solve their own problems.
 When Tiffany described her to the aforementioned Granny Weatherwax, the latter expressed admiration.

 Vena the Raven-Haired in The Last Hero is basically the Distaff Counterpart to Cohen the Barbarian and his Badass Grandpa gang.
 When a gang of brigands attack her without wondering why an old lady would be knitting on a dangerous mountain (and wearing leather armour), she dispatches all of them with the needles.

 Good Omens: The title inspiring Agnes Nutter from The Nice and Accurate Prophecies of Agnes Nutter, who knew she was going to be burned at the stake, packed her skirts with gunpowder and roofing nails (and pretty much controlled the plot of the whole book from a few hundred years ago).

 Mother Summer and Mother Winter, one of whom casually makes an enchantment that can break any spell, and Harry notes they could both destroy him with a stray thought.

 Mama Murphy, matriarch of the large and sprawling Murphy clan.
-She has yet to get any combat Crowning Moment of Awesome, but this is the woman who raised Karrin Murphy, and is content to let her daughter think that she is protecting her by not telling her about what SI is dealing with.
-She knows exactly what they deal with and what her daughter goes through every day, and is perfectly matter fact about the issue of her husband committing suicide due to the stresses of his job.
+She has yet to get any combat Crowning Moment Of Awesome, but this is the woman who raised Karrin Murphy, and is content to let her daughter think that she is protecting her by not telling her about what SI is dealing with.
+She knows exactly what they deal with and what her daughter goes through every day, and is perfectly matter of fact about the issue of her husband committing suicide due to the stresses of his job.